 Justin de Benedictis-Kessner is a political scientist and an Assistant Professor of Public Policy at the Harvard Kennedy School.
 He researches American politics, with a focus on political behavior, public policy, local politics, elections, and experimental and quantitative methodology.

-New faculty member Gautam Nair explores how inequality, politics, and business interact in the developing world to shape resource distribution and create winners and losers.
+Faculty member Gautam Nair explores how inequality, politics, and business interact in the developing world to shape resource distribution and create winners and losers.
 Nair is an Assistant Professor of Public Policy and is a faculty affiliate of the Ash Center for Democratic Governance and Innovation and the Center for International Development.
 His research focuses on the politics of inequality and redistribution.

 Faculty member Benjamin Schneer talks about his research on lobbying, redistricting, and the surprising relevance of traditional media.
 Schneer is an Assistant Professor of Public Policy and his research is in American politics and focuses primarily on political representation: how citizens express their preferences, how government responds to them, and what may shape and distort these processes.

-Daniel Schneider, who recently joined Harvard as a professor of public policy and professor of sociology, focuses his research on demography, inequality, and the family.
+Daniel Schneider, who joined Harvard as a professor of public policy and professor of sociology, focuses his research on demography, inequality, and the family.
 Professor Schneider completed his B.A. in Public Policy at Brown University in 2003 and earned his PhD in Sociology and Social Policy from Princeton University in 2012.